single-spa/single-spa.js.org/docs/starting-from-scratch.md

         new CleanWebpackPlugin(['dist']),
         // Webpack plugin that allows you to override the inferred information
-        // the angular core context is restricted to files within the src directory
+        // the angular core context is restricted to files within the src directory new ContextReplacementPlugin(
-        // I AM HONESTLY NOT SURE IF THIS ^ IS CORRECT new ContextReplacementPlugin(
             /(.+)?angular(\\|\/)core(.+)?/,
             path.resolve(__dirname, '../src')